James Cannon Jr.: Personality and character

 One biographer described Cannon as an unpleasant and deceitful person.
 Although he "loved power and prestige, profit and pleasure," Cannon was a distant, dour, and aloof individual.
 One Anti-saloon League colleague described him as "cold as a snake"; and another, after working closely with Cannon for forty years, reported having never seen him laugh and rarely seen him even smile.

 Glass released information that Cannon had been engaged in shady or illegal stock market manipulations.
 Fellow bishops called for a church investigation.
 Reports that he had used Methodist church money to support the anti-Smith Democrats in 1928 led to federal investigations.
 Although Cannon proclaimed his innocence, the disclosure of the wartime hoarding meant that the charges were mounting faster than his friends could deny them.
 Cannon's preferred candidate was defeated in the contest for the Virginia governorship; meanwhile, Glass kept pushing for more action.

 In 1930, the bishops decided to bring Cannon to trial before a church court, which voted to find him not guilty by a vote of 54 to 11.
 Then the national newspapers published private letters between Cannon and his secretary showing they were having an affair before his first wife died.
 The bishops reopened the case and the church again voted not to convict its bishop, this time from the adultery charges.

 Still, Cannon was not out of legal trouble.
 In October 1931, a federal grand jury brought criminal charges against Cannon for violating federal election laws, alleging he borrowed $65,000 for the campaign but kept $48,000 for himself.
 After a complex series of trials and appeals Cannon was found not guilty in 1934, but the revelations had destroyed his reputation.
 The highly publicized episodes left Cannon's reputation ruined and helped discredit the prohibition movement as immoral, contributing to the repeal of prohibition.

 Death and burial

-Cannon died September 6, 1944 and is buried at Hollywood Cemetery in Richmond, Virginia.
+Cannon died September 6, 1944, in Chicago and is buried at Hollywood Cemetery in Richmond, Virginia.